-- BCH 394P Bioinformatics

-- BCH 394 Structure and Function of Proteins and Nucleic Acids

-- BIO 395H Cell Biology
+- BCH 394P Bioinformatics - BIO 395H Cell Biology

-- BIO 395F Genetics

-- BIO 395M Advanced Microbiology
+- BIO 395F Genetics - BIO 395M Advanced Microbiology

 If a student earns less than a B (3.0) in any of the core courses, they need to retake the course.
 If it is necessary to repeat a core course, it must be taken at the very next opportunity that the course is offered.
 The core courses may not be taken more than twice.
 Note that the Graduate School requires a cumulative GPA of 3.00 to remain in good standing.
 Failure to pass a core course that is being re-taken for the second time and/or failure to maintain a GPA of 3.0 or higher will result in dismissal from the program.